Alexey-T/CudaText_Explorer/readme.md

 ATShellTreeview gives "Folder" property which loads the folder to the root of treeview.
 Only first level of folder is read initially.
 All sub-folders are read on demand, on unfolding tree nodes.
 It gives event OnShellItemClick which allows to detect click and double-click on nodes (giving full file path).

+ATShellOptions global record allows to change many options of that treeview.

 # Usage

 Component is not placed on Lazarus component palette, it must be created at runtime.